LinkedInLearning/data-resilience-with-spring-and-rabbitmq-eventing-streaming-5910219/README.md

 # Data Resilience with Spring and RabbitMQ Eventing Streaming
 This is the repository for the LinkedIn Learning course `Data Resilience with Spring and RabbitMQ Eventing Streaming`.
 The full course is available from [LinkedIn Learning][lil-course-url].

+![lil-thumbnail-url]

+RabbitMQ is a widely deployed messaging solution and Spring is a popular framework for building modern Java applications.
+In this course, Gregory Green explains how Spring and RabbitMQ can be used to build a resilient data architecture for critical applications.
+Learn about RabbitMQ features such as quorum queues, streams, and multi-site replication.
+Gregory also reviews Spring projects like Spring Cloud and AMQP that simplify building production-ready applications.
+Plus, learn how Kubernetes improves resiliency for Spring applications and RabbitMQ.

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.